10 Things to Do in Krakow in Fall

 - Yogi Masala Chai, a blend of honey, ginger, cardamom, white pepper, anise, cloves and other spices.

-Another musical kermesse in Krakow is the Sacrum Profanum Festival, which combines the masterpieces of classical music with jazz and other genres.
+Another musical kermesse in Kraków is the Sacrum Profanum Festival, which combines the masterpieces of classical music with jazz and other genres.
 The first edition was held in 2003 and in just a few years it has become an unmissable event for lovers of artistic contamination.
 The event usually comes to the city between the end of September and the first half of October.
-The concerts are hosted in various venues:
+The concerts take place in various locations:

 - Congress Palace (Marii Konopnickiej 17).

-The influx of tourists in Krakow in autumn
+The number of tourists in Kraków in autumn

 Prices in Krakow in autumn

-If you are looking for a cheap getaway, Krakow is your ideal destination.
+If you are looking for a cheap getaway, Kraków is your ideal destination.
 At this time of year, you can book a hotel room or a holiday home at very affordable prices.
-Moreover, during autumn, the city does not receive a large number of tourists, so you can visit the main attractions without the crowds.
+Also, during autumn, the city does not receive a large number of tourists, so you can visit the main attractions without the crowds.